Skip to Content

 It also has Nirvana Beach Bar which serves food and mixed drinks.

-The downside of this beach is that it is farther from the cruise port and is nearby Lynden Pindling International Airport.
+The downside of this beach is that it is farther from the cruise port and is near Lynden Pindling International Airport.

 This means you will have a continual flow of planes flying overhead during your beach day.